 Note: This article originally compared the Saatva mattress topper to the Tempur-Pedic Tempur Topper Supreme, which has been discontinued.
-We've updated it to instead include the Tempur-Pedic Tempur-Adapt mattress topper, which we've also just reviewed.
+We've updated it to instead include the new version, which you can read about in our Tempur-Pedic Tempur-Adapt topper review.

 In this head-to-head, we compare Saatva vs Tempur-Pedic mattress toppers to see which of these highly rated accessories delivers on comfort, support and price.
 Both sit highly in our best mattress toppers guide and are designed to give your bed an extra dollop of all-over cushioning, support and (depending on the material), pressure relief.